Introduction

 This is a portable tiny home for your office space built on top of a tiny house trailer.

-It allows you to easily position it on your site and you can reposition your office in a better location if you wish.
+It allows you to easily position it on your site.
+You can also reposition your office in a better location if you wish.

 It’s great if you know you will move in the near future, or intend to sell the tiny office at some point.

-Depending on your location and zoning rules, a portable office can require less or no planning with local councils especially if it does not have a bathroom, kitchen and sleeping area.
+Depending on where you are and the rules, a portable office may need little or no approval from local councils.
+Especially if it does not have a bathroom, kitchen and sleeping area.

-A small footprint will also reduce cost for the trailer as it will require smaller weight ratings and less axles.
+A small footprint also lowers trailer costs by needing lighter weight ratings and fewer axles.

 Tiny Office on a Foundation